travelnxt/appacitive-docs/index.md

 ------------

 Graph queries offer immense potential when it comes to drilling and mining for connected data.
 There are two kinds of graph queries, `filter` and `projection`.
-You can read about them here <blog post url>.
+You can read about them here <http://www.example.com>.

 ### Creating graph queries